lfai/lfai-landscape/README.md

 `src/components/BigPicture/FullscreenLandscape.js` (1640) and the width in a `tools/renderLandscape.js` (6560, because of x4 zoom and margins)

-Serverless has a same approach, files are `src/components/BigPicture/ServerlessContent.js`, `src/components/BigPicture/FullscreenServerless.js` and `tools/renderLandscape.js`, with a full width of 3450 (because of x3 zoom and
-      margins)

 Sometimes the total height is changed too, then we need to adjust the height the same way as we adjust the width.